pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 Patterns to avoid
 -----------------

-No defensiv copy will be performed if two objects share the same data while you are modifying one object inplace.
+No defensive copy will be performed if two objects share the same data while you are modifying one object inplace.

 .. ipython:: python